Jaganam/FounderTaskCleaner/README.md

 Startup environments can get messy.
 Going from the ground up is not an easy task by any measure.
 This tool turns chaos into clarity with one script, giving founders a quick way to focus on what matters most.

 Mahamadou Jagana

+Update Notes
+v1.1

+This version of Founder Task Cleaner expands on the original script by adding logic to help founders not only clean and organize their task lists, but also prioritize them.
+I originally sought to make a standalone script that prioritizes lists, but figured it could only make my preexisting script better.
+The tool now supports triage-style sorting to better reflect how early-stage founders may think and operate.

+What's New:

+*Task Triage Buckets*
+Tasks are now categorized into three actionable groups:
+- 🔴 Must Act
+- 🟡 Delegate
+- 🟣 Track Later

+*Keyword-Based Sorting*
+Tasks are routed into categories using simple keyword logic that reflects typical startup workflows

+*Improved Output Format*
+The output file is now grouped by action category, making it easier to scan and execute

+*Expanded Purpose*
+The tool has shifted from basic organization to a lightweight decision-support mimic assistant designed to help founders focus on what matters most and protect their time

+This update is built on the same intent as the original version, and reflects how I approach operational leverage in messy, fast-moving environments.

+Mahamadou Jagana